Starship Troopers

 Starship Troopers brought to an end Heinlein's series of juvenile novels.
-It became one of his best-selling books, and is considered his most widely known work.
 It won the Hugo Award for Best Novel in 1960, and was praised by reviewers for its scenes of training and combat and its visualization of a future military.
 It also became enormously controversial because of the political views it seemed to support.
 Reviewers were strongly critical of the book's intentional glorification of the military, an aspect described as propaganda and likened to recruitment.
-The novel's militarism, and the fact that government service – most often military service – was a prerequisite to the right to vote in the novel's fictional society, led to it being frequently described as fascist.
+The novel's militarism, and the fact that government service – most often military service – was a prerequisite to the right to vote in the novel, led to it being frequently described as fascist.
 Others disagree, arguing that Heinlein was only exploring the idea of limiting the right to vote to a certain group of people.
 Heinlein's depiction of gender has also been questioned, while reviewers have said that the terms used to describe the aliens were akin to racial epithets.

-Despite the controversy, Starship Troopers had wide influence both within and outside science fiction.
+Starship Troopers had wide influence both within and outside science fiction.
 Ken MacLeod stated that "the political strand in [science fiction] can be described as a dialogue with Heinlein".
-Science fiction critic Darko Suvin wrote that Starship Troopers is the "ancestral text of US science fiction militarism" and that it shaped the debate about the role of the military in society for many years.
-The novel has been credited with popularizing the idea of powered armor, which has since become a recurring feature in science fiction books and films, as well as an object of scientific research.
+Science fiction critic Darko Suvin wrote that it is the "ancestral text of US science fiction militarism" and that it shaped the debate about the role of the military in society for many years.
+The novel is credited with popularizing the idea of powered armor, which became a recurring feature in science fiction books and films, as well as an object of scientific research.
 Heinlein's depiction of a futuristic military was also influential.
 Later science fiction books, such as Joe Haldeman's 1974 anti-war novel The Forever War, have been described as reactions to Starship Troopers.
-The story has been adapted several times, including in a 1997 film version directed by Paul Verhoeven with screenplay by Edward Neumeier that sought to satirize what the director saw as the fascist aspects of the novel.
+The story was adapted several times, including in a 1997 film version directed by Paul Verhoeven that satirized what the director saw as the fascist aspects of the novel.